primecoder/VisionML-Simplified/README.md

 If you see the demo video at the beginning of this post, you'll notice that the ML model struggles to recognise hand-pose for number 3.
 This is true as the training steps was simplified.
-The objective was to provide a skeletal framework of Xcode project to get Apple Vision and Hand Pose ML to work at its simplesticity (I made up a new word here).
+The objective was to provide a *minimum* skeletal framework of Xcode project to get Apple Vision and Hand Pose ML to work at its simplesticity (I made up a new word here).

 Now that we have a skeletal working project.
 Training and retraining can be done simply by